-Transition services assist an individual, who has been approved for a Community Choices Waiver opportunity, to leave a nursing facility and return to live in the community.
+Transition services assist an individual, who has been approved for a CCW opportunity, to leave a nursing facility and return to live in the community.

-Transition services are time limited, non-recurring set-up expenses available for individuals who have been offered and approved for a Community Choices Waiver opportunity and are transitioning from a nursing facility to their own living arrangement in a private residence where the individual is directly responsible for his/her own living expenses.
-Allowable expenses are those necessary to enable the recipient to establish a basic household, excluding expenses for room and board.
-These services must be identified and approved in the individual's plan of care in accordance with DHH/OAAS policies and procedures.
+Transition services are time limited, non-recurring set-up expenses available for individuals who have been offered and approved for a CCW opportunity and are transitioning from a nursing facility to their own living arrangement in a private residence where the individual is directly responsible for his/her own living expenses.
+Transition services may also be used to purchase essential items needed for the individual even when the individual is residing with others.
+Allowable expenses are those necessary to enable the individual to establish a basic household, excluding expenses for room and board.
+These services must be identified and approved in the individual's POC in accordance with LDH and OAAS policies and procedures.